shlomif/fortune-mod/README.md

 3. Perhaps modernize the code a little.

+4. Get the build and tests to pass on [AppVeyor/MS Windows](https://ci.appveyor.com/project/shlomif/fortune-mod) (any help will be appreciated).

+5. Add more quotes / fortune cookies.

+6. Prepare packages for the new releases for [downstream distributions/Operating Systems](https://pkgs.org/download/fortune-mod).

 # Links

-* [Shlomi Fish’s Fortune Cookie Files](http://www.shlomifish.org/humour/fortunes/) - on his site, containing links to many other collections of fortune cookies.
+* [Shlomi Fish’s Fortune Cookie Files](https://www.shlomifish.org/humour/fortunes/) - on his site, containing links to many other collections of fortune cookies.
-* [XML-Grammar-Fortune](http://web-cpan.shlomifish.org/modules/XML-Grammar-Fortune/) - an XML grammar for collections of quotes, allowing one to generate XHTML or plaintext.
+* [XML-Grammar-Fortune](https://web-cpan.shlomifish.org/modules/XML-Grammar-Fortune/) - an XML grammar for collections of quotes, allowing one to generate XHTML or plaintext.
 * [Anvari.org’s web interface to fortune](http://www.anvari.org/fortune/) - with
 many collections.